xValentim/adk-grun-health/docs/architecture.md

   - Base service with health checks
   - Required by all other services

+adk-a2a:
+  depends_on:
+    adk-api:
+      condition: service_healthy

 mcp-server:
   depends_on:
+    adk-a2a:
+      condition: service_healthy
     adk-api:
       condition: service_healthy

 fastapi-server:
   depends_on:
+    adk-a2a:
+      condition: service_healthy
     adk-api:
       condition: service_healthy
 ```